-- A.1.2 Presentation consistent with at least one of the following Symptom Categories: - A.1.2.1 Current risk of suicide/self-injury/safety: Imminent risk of suicide or self-injury or an inability to remain safe in a less restrictive environment as manifested by: - A.1.2.1.1 Attempt: Recent and serious suicide attempt indicated by degree of lethal intent with consideration to the child/adolescent's level of impulsiveness, degree of lethality, likely risk such acts will be repeated or significant evidence of inability to assure safety; or - A.1.2.1.2 Intent/Plan: Current suicidal ideation with well formulated plan, imminent intent to act and available means that is severe and dangerous with minimal expressed ambivalence or significant barriers to doing so; or - A.1.2.1.3 Self-mutilation: Recent self-mutilation that is severe and dangerous, e.g., deep cuts requiring sutures, 2nd to 3rd degree burns, swallowing objects, etc.; or - A.1.2.1.4 An increase in severity or frequency of extreme recklessness, agitation, and/or impulsivity.
-(E.g. flagrant exposure to victimization, and other potentially highly self injurious or lethal or risk taking behaviors). - A.1.2.2 Current risk of homicide/danger to others: Imminent risk of homicide or harm to others with inability to remain safe in a less restrictive environment as manifested by: an increase in severity or frequency of extreme recklessness, agitation, and/or impulsivity (e.g. sexual perpetration, criminal assault, playing with knives, death threats) as manifested by: - A.1.2.2.1 Attempt: Recent and serious homicide attempt indicated by degree of lethal intent, impulsivity and/or concurrent intoxication, severe and dangerous, or a history of serious past attempts that are not of a chronic, impulsive, or consistent nature; or - A.1.2.2.2 Intent/Plan: Current homicidal ideation with well formulated plan, imminent intent to act and available means that is severe and dangerous with minimal expressed ambivalence or significant barriers in doing so; or
+- A.1.1.3 Functional impairment not solely a result of Pervasive Developmental Disorder or Mental Retardation, and GAF less than or equal to 30. - A.1.2 Presentation consistent with at least one of the following Symptom Categories: - A.1.2.1 Current risk of suicide/self-injury/safety: Imminent risk of suicide or self-injury or an inability to remain safe in a less restrictive environment as manifested by: - A.1.2.1.1 Attempt: Recent and serious suicide attempt indicated by degree of lethal intent with consideration to the child/adolescent's level of impulsiveness, degree of lethality, likely risk such acts will be repeated or significant evidence of inability to assure safety; or - A.1.2.1.2 Intent/Plan: Current suicidal ideation with well formulated plan, imminent intent to act and available means that is severe and dangerous with minimal expressed ambivalence or significant barriers to doing so; or - A.1.2.1.3 Self-mutilation: Recent self-mutilation that is severe and dangerous, e.g., deep cuts requiring sutures, 2nd to 3rd degree burns, swallowing objects, etc.; or - A.1.2.1.4 An increase in severity or frequency of extreme recklessness, agitation, and/or impulsivity.
+(E.g. flagrant exposure to victimization, and other potentially highly self injurious or lethal or risk taking behaviors). - A.1.2.2 Current risk of homicide/danger to others: Imminent risk of homicide or harm to others with inability to remain safe in a less restrictive environment as manifested by: an increase in severity or frequency of extreme recklessness, agitation, and/or impulsivity (e.g. sexual perpetration, criminal assault, playing with knives, death threats) as manifested by: - A.1.2.2.1 Attempt: Recent and serious homicide attempt indicated by degree of lethal intent, impulsivity and/or concurrent intoxication, severe and dangerous, or a history of serious past attempts that are not of a chronic, impulsive, or consistent nature; or